NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

                                     than 3 seconds.
 If it times out, it will report what it was able to process up until the timeout.
+  -u, --user-name <arg>             Applications which a particular user has submitted.
   -h, --help                        Show help message

  trailing arguments: